 Anxiety Management

 When your emotions aren’t serving you well, it’s helpful to have a solid protocol.
-This is one I especially like.
+First you need to rebuild perspective, and then you need to focus on maximizing your influence.

 My original notes on anxiety: